elijahchandra/NLP-Crypto_Sentiment_Analysis/README.md

    a.
 Found n-gram counts and created word clouds for both coins using the NLTK and Python to tokenize text.

 3. Named Entity Recognition
-4.
-   a.
-Built a named entity recognition model for both coins and visualized the tags using SpaCy.
+4. Built a named entity recognition model for both coins and visualized the tags using SpaCy.